Reducing our carbon footprint

 - set up the Environmental Performance Improvement Fund worth £50,000 per year.
 Our carbon champions can apply for money from the fund to carry out improvements to our buildings

-- moved 165 of our buildings, mostly shops, to a green energy contract where the electricity used is generated using a renewable source, in most cases wind power
+- moved all of our buildings to a green energy contract where the electricity used is generated using a renewable source, in most cases wind power

 - installed solar panels on seven of our buildings

 - expanded our video conference facilities and made deliberate cuts to our travel budgets to reduce travel.